-At Welling Clinic, we have specially formulated homeopathy treatment for blocked tubes, to help you conceive naturally.
-Our patients have conceived naturally with both tubes blocked at right age and other health parameters being under control.
+Getting Pregnant With Blocked Fallopian Tubes needs a specially formulated homeopathy treatment for blocked tubes, to help you conceive naturally.
+Our patients have conceived naturally with both tubes blocked at the right age and other health parameters being under control.
 Meet our experts today to know if you too can conceive naturally.

 One of the most common causes of infertility is damaged fallopian tubes.
 The most common cause of injury to the fallopian tubes is infection, typically from a Tuberculosis or Sexual Transmitted Diseases.
 It is not uncommon for a woman to have been infected and not experience any symptoms.
 The damage may not be discovered until many years later when she unsuccessfully attempts pregnancy.

 I was diagnosed with blocked tubes around 12 years back and after trying surgery and 3 IVFs when everything failed, we stopped all treatment.
 But now after 12 years, I conceived naturally all thanks to you all doctors of Welling Clinics.
 I feel we wasted last 10-12 years and should have consulted you, doctors, earlier. – Zeenal .M ( Hyderabad )

 During the infertility evaluation, a hysterosalpingogram (HSG) will usually be performed to evaluate the uterus and fallopian tubes.
 An HSG usually reveals a blockage of the fallopian tube if in fact a blockage is present.
 However, it is not uncommon for the fallopian tubes to appear to be patent when they are actually damaged and unable to function properly.